This is a Synthetic World: Three Essays on Causal Inference, Applied Econometrics, and Machine Learning for Policy Analysis

 - First causal analysis of vaccine mandates on restaurant employment

-- Focuses on labor market outcomes, not health metrics
+- Focuses on labor market outcomes

 - Evaluates mandates as an economic policy tool